Edward L. Berthoud: Biography

 He returned to Golden in 1866 and proceeded to run for the Colorado Legislature.
 He also served as the librarian of the Colorado Territorial Library in Golden from 1867–1868.
 As a member of the legislature, he helped authorize the foundation of the Colorado School of Mines and served as the college's first registrar, and on its Board of Trustees.
 Berthoud surveyed the lines of the Colorado Central Railroad, the first railroad to penetrate the Colorado mountains, and he became the longtime proprietor of the Overland Hotel in downtown Golden.
-Berthoud served as the Colorado State Historian and was Mayor of Golden from 1890–1891.
+Berthoud served as the Colorado State Historian and was Mayor of Golden from 1890 to 1891.

-Berthoud died in Golden in 1910 as a result of injuries sustained in a fall at the Overland, joining his wife who preceded him in the 1880s.
+Berthoud died in Golden in 1908 as a result of injuries sustained in a fall at the Overland, joining his wife who had preceded him in the 1880s.
 The Colorado School of Mines dedicated Berthoud Hall in his honor in 1940.